Signs and Symptoms of Ice Abuse

-The ice user may have a rise in body temperature that is noticeable.
+The ice user may exhibit a noticeable rise in body temperature.
 There will be a fast heart rate.
-The person may manifest damage to their teeth or sores in various places of the body.
+The person may manifest damage to their teeth or sores in various places on the body.
 The person may pick at their skin because of a hallucination that there are bugs crawling under their skin.
-This will result in broken skin on the face and arms particularly.
+This can result in broken skin, particularly on the face and arms.
 After extended use, the user will probably appear gaunt and prematurely aged.

 The ice smoker who gets too much of the drug can get overheated and even suffer convulsions and uncontrollable movements.

 Ice is perhaps the most addictive drug on the illicit market.
 Some people become addicted after just one use.
 The need for the drug becomes so compelling that all other cares and needs may be neglected.

 A thorough drug rehabilitation program is needed, preferably residential and longer-term to give this person a chance to get away from the drug and really learn how to live drug-free in the future.